Masked Wavelet Representation for Compact Neural Radiance Fields: Introduction

 Once we obtain sparse representations via frequency domain representations, we can take advantage of the existing compression techniques.
 Unlike conventional media data (e.g., image and audio), however, no off-the-shelf compression tools exist that we can leverage without complicated engineering efforts.
 In addition, since NeRF, or neural rendering networks in general, is a relatively new data format, the characteristics or patterns of their coefficients have not been thoroughly investigated.
 Thus, we present a compression pipeline for our purposes.
 To automatically filter out unnecessary coefficients, we propose a trainable binary mask.
 For each 3D scene, we jointly optimize grid parameters and their corresponding masks.
 This per-scene optimization strategy can be more optimal than the global quantization table used in standard image compression codecs~\cite{jpeg}.

-To compress sparse grid representations, we apply standard compression algorithms.
+To compress sparse grid representations, we first merge masks with wavelet coefficients to zero out coefficients and then apply standard compression algorithms to masked coefficients.
 We utilize the run-length encoding to encode binary information about which coefficients are non-zero.
 For further compression, we apply one of the entropy coding algorithms, Huffman encoding~\cite{huffman}, to these encoded outputs.

+Our method incurs negligible computational costs at test time, requiring only one inverse DWT (IDWT) per grid.
+After the IDWT, the wavelet grids are transformed into spatial grids, eliminating the need for additional IDWT during rendering.
+As a result, the computing time and costs (including memory costs) are identical to the original spatial grid-based NeRF.

 In summary, our contributions are as follows: \begin{itemize} \item We propose using wavelet coefficients to improve parameter sparsity and reconstruction quality.
 Through experiments, we show that the wavelet coefficients can be more compact than the spatial domain coefficients in neural radiance fields. \item We propose a trainable mask that can be applied to any grid-based neural representation.
 Experimental results demonstrate that our proposed masking method can zero out more than 95\% of the total grid parameters while maintaining high reconstruction quality. \item We achieve state-of-the-art performance in novel view synthesis under a memory budget of 2 MB. \end{itemize}